Recipes, Uncategorized

 Wheat “Meat”

 My friend and chef, Steve, was kind enough to share this recipe with me and let me share it on my blog here!
 Thanks Steve!
-I made some VERY slight adjustments to the recipe he gave me as he works at ION Restaurant and designed his recipe to serve the masses.
+I made some very slight adjustments to the recipe he gave me as he works at ION Restaurant (in Middletown, CT, USA) and designed his recipe to serve the masses!

 For this recipe, you need: